 How likely are you to recommend Company X to a colleague or client on a scale of 0-10?

 By assessing the willingness to recommend, a company can gauge its customers’ loyalty and analyze the potential of its referral campaigns.
 In B2B, sending a relationship survey involves reaching out to many contacts within an account.
-All customers in B2B should be surveyed, but it is important to determine which contacts within the company will be giving the feedback.

 On a scale of 0-10, how would you rate your recent support experience/ transaction?